schamberg97/restana-express/README.md

 By disabling this module and finding alternatives for your needs (if possible), you are going to have a much faster application.
 It is highly likely you do not need all of the methods and properties offered by express and only need a subset.
 Find appropriate middleware for your needs or reimplement the required methods to suit your needs.
 Your app performance is gonna thank you.
 Moreover, you can limit the middleware only to specific routes, so that it is not run, where it is not needed.

+#### Dependency tables

+Please take note that this tables show as an indication possible.
+It is highly possible some mistakes could have been made, especially with Dependents column

 ##### Res properties

 | Property or object | Can be disabled? | Dependencies |